 The vulnerability as described in ISO/IEC TR 24772-1:2019 clause 6.58 applies to Python.
 The following features were deprecated in Python.

 The string.maketrans() function is deprecated and is replaced by new static methods, bytes.maketrans() and bytearray.maketrans().
 This change solves the confusion around which types were supported by the string module.
-Now, str, bytes, and bytearray each have their own maketrans and translate methods with intermediate translation tables of the appropriate type.
+Now, str, bytes, and bytearray each have their own maketrans() and translate methods with intermediate translation tables of the appropriate type.

 The syntax of the with statement now allows multiple context managers in a single statement:

 with open('mylog.txt') as infile, open('a.out', 'w') as outfile: